Morris Simon

 Dr. Morris Simon, MB, BCH, (1926–2005) was a South African-born American radiologist, professor, and inventor.
 His medical practice was based primarily at Beth Israel Deaconess Medical Center, Boston, where he specialized in chest radiology.
 He is also credited with a number of medical inventions, including a flexible filter for dissolving blood clots, and innovations that streamlined patient care and records holding.

 Early life

 Morris Simon was born in Johannesburg, South Africa.
 He was the son of working-class Lithuanian Jewish immigrants, and the older brother of the writer, playwright, and director Barney Simon.
-He was the father of four boys, including the American artists Adam Simon Jason Simon, publisher Dan Simon, and teacher and labor organizer Mark Simon.
+He was the father of four boys, including the American artists Adam and Jason Simon, publisher Dan Simon, and teacher and labor organizer Mark Simon.

 Education and career

 Simon received his undergraduate and medical degrees from Witwatersrand University, South Africa.
 In 1949, together with his wife Josephine, they moved to London, where he received his training in Radiology and imaging at the Royal College of Physicians and Surgeons.

 In 1958, he was recruited by Felix Fleischner to become Assistant in Radiology at Harvard Medical School, where he remained for the rest of his life.
 Two years later, he was promoted to acting director at Beth Israel Hospital (now Beth Israel Deaconess Medical Center) Radiology Department, where he became director shortly thereafter.
 Between 1963 and 1970, Simon held the positions of Radiologist in Chief and Director of Clinical Radiology at the medical center.
 Following his long teaching career at Harvard Medical School, Simon retired as Professor of Radiology Emeritus in 1997.

 Throughout his career, Simon published a number of articles and medical scholarship, which ranged in focus from radiological approaches to pulmonary hypertension, innovative CT imaging approaches to pulmonary arteries and the lungs, and early detection of pulmonary embolisms.